-Gold price volatility may affect the future production, profitability, financial position and financial condition of the Company interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major gold-producing countries throughout the world.
+Gold price volatility may affect the future production, profitability, financial position and financial condition of the Company

+The development and success of the Galaxy Property and the Summit Mine are primarily dependent on the future price of gold.
+Gold prices are subject to significant fluctuation and are affected by a number of factors which are beyond the control of the Company.
+Such factors include, but are not limited to, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major gold-producing countries throughout the world.
 The price of gold and other precious metals has fluctuated widely in recent years and declined dramatically in 2013, and future serious price declines could cause continued development of, and commercial production from, the Company's properties to be impracticable or uneconomic.
 Depending on the price of gold, projected cash flow from planned mining operations may not be sufficient and the Company could be forced to discontinue development and may lose its interest in, or may be forced to sell, some of its properties.
 Future production from the Company's mining properties is dependent on gold prices that are adequate to make these properties economically viable.